ZynoXelek/RnR/README.md

 The backend is emulated in a virtual machine which copies a subset of the behavior of the MIPS 3k processor.
 This crate can be found [here](https://vesuvio-git.neteq.ltu.se/pln/mips).

 > Note: The backend code does not support terminal printing.
 Therefore, `println!` calls can only be verified by evaluating the parsed AST in the RnR virtual machine (`-v`).
+> However it can use any of the other defined types and operations.